 eero Pro 6 vs. Linksys Velop MX4200: Which is a better choice?

-While both require a mobile app (and a login account), Linksys gives you the option of not using the app at all when you get a single router.
-And in a mesh, the app is required only in the setup process.
-You can’t even set up or make changes to your eero Pro 6 without going through eero’s server!
+While both require a mobile app (and a login account), Linksys gives you the option of not using the app at all.
+You can't even set up or make changes to your eero Pro 6 without going through eero's server!

 Furthermore, Linksys has a lot more network settings and features to offer right out of the box.
 And if you get a 3-pack, it’s also significantly more affordable.